dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-determine-the-parameters-supported-by-an-encoder.md

 helpviewer_keywords:
   - "encoder parameters [Windows Forms], determining supported" ms.assetid: f47ae459-e3ce-4d41-a140-2f6c6aea3f44
+description: Learn how to determine the parameters supported by an Encoder using the GetEncoderParameterList method provided by the Image class.
 ---
 # How to: Determine the Parameters Supported by an Encoder
 You can adjust image parameters, such as quality and compression level, but you must know which parameters are supported by a given image encoder.
 The <xref:System.Drawing.Image> class provides the <xref:System.Drawing.Image.GetEncoderParameterList%2A> method so that you can determine which image parameters are supported for a particular encoder.
 You specify the encoder with a GUID.
 The <xref:System.Drawing.Image.GetEncoderParameterList%2A> method returns an array of <xref:System.Drawing.Imaging.EncoderParameter> objects.